Things to know about your library card

 7 day checkout period, limit 3, may not be renewed.
 Overdues: $1.00 per day, not to exceed cost of item.
 Damaged or lost video games will be billed to patron at replacement cost.

-Reference and local history materials
+Local history materials

 All black and white prints are $0.10.
 This includes printing from the public computers, scanner, microfilm machine, and wireless printing.
 All color prints are $0.25.